-The Company will make available a copy of the Annual Report on Form 10-K for the year ended December 31, 2001 and any quarterly reports on Form 10-Q filed thereafter, without charge, upon written request to the Secretary, Laboratory Corporation of America Holdings, 358 South Main Street, Burlington, North Carolina 27215.
-Each such request must set forth a good faith representation that, as of the Record Date (April 12, 2002), the person making the request was a beneficial owner of Common Stock entitled to vote.
+The Company will make available a copy of the Annual Report on Form 10-K for the year ended December 31, 2002 and any quarterly reports on Form 10-Q filed thereafter, without charge, upon written request to the Secretary, Laboratory Corporation of America Holdings, 358 South Main Street, Burlington, North Carolina 27215.
+Each such request must set forth a good faith representation that, as of the Record Date (April 11, 2003), the person making the request was a beneficial owner of Common Stock entitled to vote.

-In order to ensure timely delivery of such document prior to the annual meeting, any request should be received by the Company promptly.
+In order to ensure timely delivery of such document(s) prior to the annual meeting, any request(s) should be submitted promptly to the Company.